team-innovation/vue-sfc-rollup/README.md

 # vue-sfc-rollup

 vue-sfc-rollup exists to provide the minimal setup necessary to compile a Vue Single File Component (SFC) into a form ready to share via npm.
-At present, this should be considered *beta* software.

 ## TL;DR
 ```bash